pleaseshutup/jsone/README.md

 # jsone
-JSON Editor with configurable editing, validation and documentation.
+JSON Editor with configurable editing, validation and documentation using json schema.
 Great for providing an easy guided way to edit and view JSON.

 This project is under heavy development.
 Do not adopt yet.
 [Try the demo][4]